Get insider access

 Differences Between Sizes And Variants

-We bought and tested the black color version, and you can see the label for our unit here.
+We bought and tested the Black color version; you can see the label for our unit here.

 Compared To Other Keyboards

 The Dell KB216 is a straightforward wired keyboard for everyday home or office use.
 What it lacks in extra features, it makes up for in simplicity.
-It has an all-plastic construction, but it's normal given its entry-level price point.
-It has rubber dome switches which may feel a bit mushy to some, but they're very quiet, so it's a great choice if you're concerned about typing noise bothering those around you.
-While it's becoming very common for basic office keyboards to be wireless, this keyboard is a wired-only model.
-As a result, you don't have to worry about batteries or recharging, and it's often a bit less expensive than other popular models with similar build quality and functionality, like the Microsoft Bluetooth Keyboard or the Logitech Signature K650.
+It has an all-plastic construction, but that's expected given its entry-level price point.
+It has rubber dome switches, which may feel a bit mushy to some, but they're very quiet, so it's a great choice if you're concerned about typing noise bothering those around you.
+While it's becoming more common for basic office keyboards to be wireless, this keyboard is a wired-only model.
+As a result, you don't have to worry about batteries or recharging.
+This keyboard is frequently a less expensive option compared to popular wireless models with otherwise similar build quality and functionality, like the Microsoft Bluetooth Keyboard or the Logitech Signature K650.
 However, it lacks the freedom of movement a wireless keyboard offers, and you can't pair it with multiple devices simultaneously.

 For more recommendations, see our picks for the best keyboards, the best office keyboards, and the best quiet keyboards.